This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 |---|---|

-| MAX() | Query the maximum value of the specified column. |
+| MAX() | Query the maximum value of a specified column. |

-| MIN() | Query the minimum value of the specified column. |
+| MIN() | Query the minimum value of a specified column. |

-| COUNT() | Count the number of rows in the query result. |
+| COUNT() | Counts the number of rows in the query result. |

-| SUM() | Return the sum of the specified column. |
+| SUM() | Returns the total of specified columns. |

-| AVG() | Return the average value of the specified column. |
+| AVG() | Returns the average value of the data in the specified column. |

-Create a sample table named
+Create the sample table

-fruit_order.CREATE TABLE fruit_order( order_id Number(10,2), user_id Number(10,2), user_name VARCHAR2(16), fruit_price Number(10,2), order_year Date, PRIMARY KEY (order_id) );Insert some test data.
+fruit_order.CREATE TABLE fruit_order( order_id Number(10,2), user_id Number(10,2), user_name VARCHAR2(16), fruit_price Number(10,2), order_year Date, PRIMARY KEY (order_id) );Insert appropriate test data.

 INSERT INTO fruit_order(order_id,user_id,user_name,fruit_price,order_year) VALUES (1,1011,'Zhang San',13.11,Date'2019-01-01'), (4,1011,'Zhang San',22.21,Date'2020-01-01'), (6,1011,'Zhang San',58.83,Date'2020-02-02'), (2,1022,'Li Si',23.34,Date'2019-02-02'), (3,1022,'Li Si',12.22,Date'2019-03-03'), (7,1022,'Li Si',14.66,Date'2021-03-03'), (8,1022,'Li Si',34.44,Date'2021-04-04'), (5,1033,'Wang Wu',51.55,Date'2020-05-05'), (9,1033,'Wang Wu',63.66,Date'2021-06-06');